Shani871/BookHaven/README.md

-# 📚 BookHaven – Online Bookstore Landing Page
+# 📚 BookHaven – Online Bookstore

 **BookHaven** is a clean, modern, and fully responsive online bookstore.
 It showcases featured books, categories, deals, and a newsletter subscription feature — perfect for any book-selling platform.